DinisCruz/Book_Hacking_Portugal/content/Research/PT-hostile-to-insecure-code.md

 * best way to learn is to be asked to solve a problem from all sorts of angles (and technologies)

 ## Teach everyone to hack
-The 'hackers' that grow-up creating distributed bots to attack insecure apps/code/appliance in the PT network (as part of the PT Hacking Service) are the same ones who will create a 'distributed peer-to-peer drone network, to combat fires in Portugal'.
 Everyone should learn to hack, including:

  * kids
  * professionals who want to change careers